deepset-ai/haystack/rfcs/README.md

-# Haystack RFCs
+# Haystack Requests For Comments (RFCs)

 Most of the changes to Haystack, including bug fixes and small improvements, are implemented through the normal Pull Request workflow, according to our [contribution guidelines](../CONTRIBUTING.md).

-Some changes though are "substantial", and those will be put through a bit of a design process in order to produce a consensus before investing time into the actual implementation of a new feature or a deep refactoring.
+Some changes, though, are "substantial", and these are the ones we want to put through a bit of a design process to make sure we're all on the same page before we invest the time into the actual implementation of a new feature or a deep refactoring.

-The RFC (request for comments) design process is intended to provide a consistent and controlled path for such changes to Haystack.
+We've introduced the RFC design process to provide a consistent and controlled path for such changes to Haystack.

-We will apply the same level of rigour both to core developers RFCs and Community RFCs.
-The primary difference between them is in the design phase: core developers RFCs tend to be submitted at the end of the design process whereas the Community RFCs tend to be submitted at the beginning as a way to kickstart it.
+We will apply the same level of rigor to both core developers RFCs and Community RFCs.
+The primary difference between them is in the design phase: core developers RFCs tend to be submitted at the end of the design process whereas the Community RFCs tend to be submitted at the beginning, as a way to kickstart it.

-## When you need to follow this process
+## When do I follow the process?

-You need to follow this process if you intend to make "substantial" changes to Haystack, `rest_api` or `ui`, or the RFC process itself.
-What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the project you are proposing to change, but may include the following:
+Follow the RFC process if you intend to make "substantial" changes to Haystack, `rest_api` or `ui`, or the RFC process itself.
+What we define as a "substantial" change is evolving based on community norms and on what part of the project you are proposing to change, but it may include the following:

 - A new feature that creates new API surface areas.
 - A new component (Nodes, Pipelines, Document Stores).
-- The removal of features that already shipped in the current minor version.
+- Removing features that already shipped in the current minor version.
-- A deep refactoring that would require new tests or introduce new dependencies
+- A deep refactoring that would require new tests or introduce new dependencies.
-- A change complex enough that would require multiple steps to be delivered
+- A change that's complex enough to require multiple steps to be delivered.

-Some changes do not require an RFC:
+Some changes don't require an RFC, for example:

-- Minor bug fixes
+- Minor bug fixes.
 - Rephrasing, reorganizing, or otherwise "changing shape does not change meaning".
 - Addition and removal of warnings or other error messages.
 - Additions only likely to be noticed by other contributors, invisible to Haystack users.